 These are authorized AHA distributors:

-To prepare for the course the self-assessment modules must be completed on the AHA Student Website to identify any gaps in your knowledge.
-The website and the code are in your PALS provider manual.
+To prepare for the course view the videos and take the self-assessment modules on the AHA Student Website to identify any gaps in knowledge.
+The website and the website code are in the ACLS Experienced Provider manual.

-The PALS provider course recognition period is two years and provides continuing education credit as recognized by the State of Missouri.
+The ACLS Experienced Provider course recognition period is two years and the ACLS EP card supersedes the ACLS provider card, meeting one component of re-licensure as recognized by the State of Missouri.